otrv4/otrv4/otrv4.md

 #### Starting a conversation interactively

-Rather than requesting an encrypted conversation, Alice can directly start an OTR conversation with Bob if she is certain that they both support and are willing to do so.
+Rather than requesting an encrypted conversation, Alice can directly start an OTRv4 conversation with Bob if she is certain that they both support it and are willing to do so.
 In such case, Alice should:

 * Send an Identity message.